Requiring negative probabilities from the thing researched, else that thing does not exist, is insufficient ground for any conclusion: Introduction

-In experiment use is made of what can be called a raw product moment (rpm) correlation \cite{Gill}.
-This rpm correlation is of course embedded in classical probability theory.
+In experiment, use is made of what can be called a raw product moment (rpm) correlation.
+One can find it, e.g., in Aspects paper reference \cite{AGR}.
+This rpm correlation is, of course, embedded in classical probability theory.

-Furthermore, an excellent example of an experiment can be found in the literature e.g. \cite{GWeiss}.
-The rpm correlation for photons is, \bg R(x)=\frac{N(x,\neq)-N(x,=)}{N(x,\neq)+N(x,=)} \ed With, $N=N(x,\neq)+N(x,=)$ the total number of entangled photon pairs measured under angle x.
-Here, given $0\leq x < 2\pi$, $N(x,\neq)$ represents the number of unequal spin measurements by Alice and Bob, i.e. $(+,-),~ (-,+)$ and $N(x,=)$ represents the number of equal spin measurements by Alice and Bob, i.e. $(-,-),~(+,+)$.
-This enables to rewrite $R(x)$ in (\ref{ed2}) as \bg R(x)=1-2P(x,=) \ed Here, $P(x,=)$ equals $N(x,=)/N$.
-It represents the (estimate) classical probability to find "$=$" spin under angle $x \in [0,2\pi)$.
-This is a statistical frequency of an event divided by a total, therefore a probability estimate.
+Furthermore, an excellent example of an experiment can be found in the literature, e.g., reference \cite{GWeiss}.
+The rpm correlation for photons, called the raw product moment correlation, is, \bg R(x)=\frac{N(x,\eq)-N(x,\neq)}{N(x,\eq)+N(x,\neq)} \ed With, $N=N(x,\eq)+N(x,\neq)$ the total number of entangled photon pairs measured under angle x.
+Here, given $0\leq x < 2\pi$, $N(x,\neq)$ represents the number of unequal spin measurements by Alice and Bob, i.e., $(+,-),~ (-,+)$ and $N(x,\eq)$ represents the number of equal spin measurements by Alice and Bob, i.e., $(-,-),~(+,+)$.
+This enables the rewriting $R(x)$ in equation (\ref{ed2}) as \bg R(x)=1-2P(x,\neq) \ed Here, $P(x,\neq)$ equals $N(x,\neq)/N$.
+It represents the (estimate) classical probability to find "$\neq$" spin under angle $x \in [0,2\pi)$.
+This is a statistical frequency of an event divided by a total, therefore, a probability estimate.
 The $N$ can be large if needed.